 As previously stated, the NRHP and CRHR eligibility assessments provided in this chapter are not formal eligibility recommendations.
 If an identified cultural resource will be impacted by project construction or maintenance activities, formal evaluation of that resource must occur.
 For resources with archaeological deposits, evaluation typically includes some combination of surface collection, excavation, mapping and special analyses that are designed to understand site formation and human habitation of that resource in a regional context.
 For historic sites that include standing structures and other evidence of a built environment, additional archival research is necessary to determine chain-of-title, a history of residents, and other such information.
 For this reason, if it is determined that project construction and/or maintenance will impact identified cultural resources, then each resource must be formally evaluated.
 If project construction will impact the margin of a known cultural resource, limited boundaries testing may be an option to determine the extent of subsurface cultural deposits, potentially reducing the overall site boundary-absent stationary surface features (i.e., rock shelters, bedrock milling stations, etc.), and allowing construction to proceed without evaluation of the entire resource.
 An archaeological and Native American monitor should be present during all ground disturbing activities.
-In this scenario, an MOU will be in place to guide the process for mitigation of potentially adverse effects to cultural resources.

-If it can be determined that project construction and maintenance will not impact identified cultural resources, neither a Programmatic Agreement (PA) or MOU will be needed.
-In this scenario, it is recommended that one archaeological monitor and one Native American monitor be present for each construction crew during project construction when activities are within 100 ft/30 m of a known cultural resource to provide protection for unanticipated discoveries.
+If project redesign can result in avoidance of all cultural resources, then formal NRHP testing and evaluation will not be necessary.
+In this scenario, it is recommended that one archaeological monitor and one Native American monitor be present for each construction crew during project construction when activities are within 100 ft/30 m of a known cultural resource to provide monitoring for protection of nearby sites and for unanticipated discoveries.
+If all adverse effects to historic properties cannot be avoided, or if the 381 acres of private property remain unsurveyed, then either a Programmatic Agreement (PA) or Memorandum of Agreement (MOA) will be written to guide the completion of the section 106 process.

-It is also the intent of BLM that a Historic Properties Management Plan (HPMP) will be in place to provide guidance on the treatment of existing cultural resources and unanticipated discoveries.
-These plans will formally delineate project buffers that must be maintained to achieve avoidance, such as the current proposed 50-ft buffer around all cultural resources during project construction and maintenance.
+It is the intent of BLM to write both a Historic Properties Treatment Plan (HPTP) to provide guidance on the treatment of both known cultural resources and inadvertent discoveries and to provide documentation of approved mitigation and treatment measures, and a Long Term Historic Properties Management Plan for the ongoing protection and management of cultural resources in and near the project area after the wind farm is on line.
+These plans will be written in consultation with SHPO, the ACHP, and other consulting parties.

 As the project progresses, it is anticipated that IBR will realign aspects of the current APE, thus requiring additional survey and resource documentation.
 Supplemental survey reports will be prepared to document the results of surveys for new alignments, or for the remaining 381 acres on private property that require survey.